Southampton-RSG/2021-11-1-socobio-crs/novice/shell/03-pipefilter.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Redirect a command's output to a file.
+> *   Capture a command's output in a file using redirection.
-> *   Process a file instead of keyboard input using redirection.
+> *   Use redirection to have a command use a file's contents instead of keyboard input.
-> *   Construct command pipelines with two or more stages.
+> *   Add commands together in a sequence using pipes, so output of one command becomes input of another.
 > *   Explain what usually happens if a program or pipeline isn't given any input to process.
 > *   Explain Unix's "small pieces, loosely joined" philosophy.

 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.

+## Joining commands together using files

+One way we can use programs together is to have the output of one command captured in a file, and use that file as the input to another command.

 We'll start with a directory called `data`, which is in the `novice/shell` directory, one directory up from `test_directory`. i.e. from `test_directory`: